 It's just because they hate.

-that's not enough.
+And that's not enough.

 That's just not enough.

-I mean Colbert has embarrassed himself in perpetuity.
+I mean, Colbert has embarrassed himself in perpetuity.

 He can't get out of his own head.

-Yeah he has and he seemingly has no you know his head isn't as good as we all thought it was well y you remember Jay Leno would make a couple of jokes about George W. Bush somewhere in the middle of the monologue.
+Well, you remember Jay Leno would make a couple of jokes about George W. Bush somewhere in the middle of the monologue.

-You imagine if he just came out and for an entire hour just made fun of Bush and just never stopped talking about it for the whole hour.
+Imagine if he just came out and for an entire hour just made fun of Bush and just never stopped talking about it for the whole hour.

-Uh he needs he needs some professional help.
+He needs some professional help.

 He really does.

-I mean he's lost his way.
+I mean, he's lost his way.

-These airlines and the way they're treating passengers every day it's another incident.
+These airlines and the way they're treating passengers, every day it's another incident.

 This has got to stop.